Skip to main content

 • What’s the stage of the cancer?

-• What treatments are recommended?
+• What are the treatment plans?
 How are they done, and how long do they take?

 • Will the patient need to be in the hospital?
 When and for how long?